Pumprlfl/Code2/README.md

 WebGl only renders triangles
 near and far plane define the space that is rendered this space is called frustum
 Identity Matrix is the Matrix that does nothing 1000/0100/0010/0001
+Node: joins components and builds parent child relationships
+Graph: builds a connection of nodes (structure)
+Branch: part of the Graph
+mtx: Matrix
+resource:
+Coordinates: z is forward and back, y is up down, x is left right